-The local church is given the right to administer the ordinances of baptism and the Lord’s Supper.
+The local church is given the right to administer baptism and the Lord’s Supper.

 Baptism initiates believers into the congregation and the Lord’s Supper unifies the congregation with one another.
 Bobby Jamieson wrote, “Baptism is how we publicly profess faith in Christ and the Lord’s Supper is how we regularly reaffirm our commitment to Christ and his people.”

 Both baptism and the Lord’s Supper should be practiced within the context of the local church.